Owoade/learnly-finance/README.md

 - **Containerization:** Docker and docker-compose were employed to containerize the application and its dependencies, including Redis and MongoDB.

 - **Testing:** Unit tests were written using Jest to ensure the reliability of the solution.

+### Folder structure

+- **modules:** Each sub-folder in this directory contains: controller, service repository and type definition files.

+- **pipes:** This folder houses the data validation logic.

+- **guards:** This folder houses authorization logic.